m417z/ntdoc/descriptions/ldrloaddll.md

 ### Flags

-See WINAPI `LoadLibraryEx` for possibbilitied flags.
+See WINAPI `LoadLibraryEx` for possible flags.

 ### ModuleHandle